opnfv/vineperf/docs/testing/user/userguide/trafficcapture.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using the functionality of the Traffic generator makes it possible to configure
 Traffic Capture on both it's ports.
-With Traffic Capture enabled, VSPERF
+With Traffic Capture enabled, ViNePerf
 instructs the Traffic Generator to automatically export captured data into
 a pcap file.
-The captured packets are then sent to VSPERF for analysis and
+The captured packets are then sent to ViNePerf for analysis and
 verification, monitoring any changes done by both vSwitch and the NICs.

 Vsperf currently only supports this functionality with the **T-Rex** generator.